MartinPacker/md2pptx/docs/user-guide.md

 To install md2pptx and its prerequisites

 1. Have Python 3.8 or higher installed.
 1. Install python-pptx using the command `pip3 install python-pptx`.
-(You might have to install pip firsst.)
+(You might have to install pip first.)
 1. Optionally install CairoSVG - using the command `pip3 install cairosvg`.
 (This is for SVG graphics support.)
 1. Install md2pptx by copying a version and unzipping it or using `git clone`. md2pptx can be found [here](https://github.com/MartinPacker/md2pptx).